Netsend/PerspectiveDB/README.md

     ...
     source: {
       url: mongodb://127.0.0.1:1337/somedb
-      collections: [tyres]
     }
   }
 ]
 ```

-## Connecting with MongoDB
+## Mirror a MongoDB database

-A special mongodb adapter is included that can be used to track changes in a
+A special mongodb adapter is included that can be used to track changes in
-collection.
+mongodb.
 See adapter/mongodb/README.md for further instructions.

 ## License